Sumac Dressing

 Other Delicious Salad Dressings

-If you love salad as much as I do, you’re going to want to build your stable of delicious salad dressings, like Healthy Ranch Dressing, Apple Cider Vinegar Salad Dressing, and Honey Mustard Dressing.
+If you love salad as much as I do, you’re going to want to build your stable of delicious salad dressings, like this dressing for kale salad, this Apple Cider Vinegar Salad Dressing, or this Honey Mustard Dressing.
 Or these favorites:

 If you try this Sumac Dressing recipe, I would love to hear from you!
 Please rate this recipe and leave a comment below—your feedback is invaluable to me.